Jesus Campos Gatica

 Faculty Mentor: Professor R. David Britt (UC Davis)

 David Delgadillo is entering his third year at UC Merced and is majoring in Human Biology while minoring in Chemistry.
-David comes from a household of nine with parents who migrated from Mexico.
+David comes from a household of nine.
 He learned the importance of giving back to the community at a young age by volunteering at local food pantries, and later volunteering at his local Kaiser Permanente Medical Center.
 David also works as a Resident Assistant during the academic year and assists students by making their transition to college less stressful.
 He aspires to attain both MD and PhD degrees and practice anesthesiology in the near future.

 Major: Material Sciences and Engineering